seanf316/P2-Movie-Buff-Or-Bluff/README.md

     - #### First Time Visitor Goals

         -   As a First Time Visitor, I want to easily understand the main purpose of the site.
-        -   As a First Time Visitor, I want to be able to easily navigate through the site to find content specific to my needs.
+        -   As a First Time Visitor, I want to understand the rules of the quiz
         -   As a First Time Visitor, I want to be able to view the site on multiple devices.

     -   #### Returning Visitor Goals

-        -   As a Returning Visitor, I want to find out more information about the best third-party sites and apps for the Destiny gaming franchise.
+        -   As a Returning Visitor, I want to see new questions.
-        -   As a Returning Visitor, I want to learn more about the Destiny story and Lore.
+        -   As a Returning Visitor, I want to learn more about any updates.
         -   As a Returning Visitor, I want to find the best way to get in contact with the site developer.

     -   #### Frequent User Goals

-        -   As a Frequent User, I want to check to see if there are any newly added sites or apps.
+        -   As a Frequent User, I want to be able to view my best scores
         -   As a Frequent User, I want to check to see if there are any new sections added to the site.
         -   As a Frequent User, I want to sign up so that I am emailed any major updates and/or changes to the website.